Excelsior-Technologies-Community/Android_ImageCompression/README.md

 - Resize images while maintaining aspect ratio

-- Adjust JPEG quality to reduce file size
+- Adjust JPEG quality from 0 (lowest) to 100 (highest) to reduce file size

 - Automatically ensure the compressed file is smaller than the original